 Contracts with Large Customers

 Elektro has electricity sales contracts with each of its large customers.
 These contracts provide for a minimum term of two years.
-In addition to varying price terms based on the periods of the year (humid/dry season) and other price readjustment provisions, each contract contains take-or-pay-provisions to guarantee minimum invoicing, the payment date and the fine for overdue payments.
+In addition to varying price terms based on the periods of the year (humid/dry season) and other price readjustment provisions, each contract contains take-or-pay provisions to guarantee minimum invoicing, the payment date and the fine for overdue payments.
 The contracts also typically provide for additional services.
 Each contract contains a condition for interruption, which is typically when a 20% economic imbalance exists in the contract value.

-Ownership, Government and Employees
+Ownership, Governance and Employees

 Ownership Structure

 In 1998, Elektro was privatized by the sale of shares representing 90% of the voting capital and 46.6% of the capital stock of Elektro to an Enron subsidiary.
-Enron now owns 99.62% of the capital stock of Elektro through a group of majority or wholly-owned subsidiaries.
+As of closing, Enron will own 99.62% of the capital stock of Elektro through a group of majority or wholly-owned subsidiaries.
 The remaining 0.38% of the capital stock is publicly held.
 Elektro’s public float trades on the Sao Paulo stock exchange.

-The following chart details the ownership structure of Elektro:
+The following chart details the ownership structure of Elektro as of closing:

-Owning 99.62% of Elektro gives Enron control over Elektro’s operational, financial and commercial strategy.
-In particular, this ownership position enables Enron to determine Elektro’s power purchasing strategy, including its long-term contracting strategy and to adjust Elektro’s capital structure to respond to changing market and regulatory conditions.
+Enron’s ownership interest in Elektro gives Enron control over Elektro’s operational, financial and commercial strategy.
+In particular, this ownership position enables Enron to determine Elektro’s power purchasing strategy, including its long-term contracting strategy, and to adjust Elektro’s capital structure to respond to changing market and regulatory conditions.

 Each common share entitles the holder to one vote.
 The preferred shares do not have voting rights unless dividends have not been paid for three consecutive years.
 The Shareholders’ Meeting elects the Board, determines dividend distributions and decides matters relating to the accounts and financial reports of Elektro.
-Enron, as the controlling block shareholder (i.e., a shareholder holding at least 51% of the voting shares), is obligated under the by-laws to maintain certain business programs and ensure Elektro’s compliance with certain laws, regulations and regulating consents.
+Enron, as the controlling block shareholder (i.e., a shareholder holding at least 51% of the voting shares), is obligated under the by-laws to maintain certain business programs and ensure Elektro’s compliance with certain laws, regulations and regulatory consents.

 Board of Directors